 What is the loan time for materials?
 Books, magazines, and audio books are checked out for 3 weeks.
 DVDs, Hotspots, and Chromebooks are checked out for 1 week.

 How much are fines for late materials?
 Books, audio books, and magazines are $0.20 per day overdue.
-DVDs are $1.00 per day overdue.
-Hotspots and Chromebooks are $2.00 per day overdue.
+DVDs, Hotspots, and Chromebooks are $1.00 per day overdue.

 How do I request materials that are not located at E. G. Fisher Library?
 You can request materials that are not located at our library either by filling out an interlibrary loan request form online or requesting an interlibrary loan through the phone or at the counter with one of our library clerks.
 You can put 2 requests in at a time.
 You can also check Tennessee Reads to see if the book is available as an eBook or audio book through Libby/Overdrive.